WHAT IS THE DIFFERENCE BETWEEN A PSYCHOANALYST AND A PSYCHIATRIST?

 It is well established in medical literature that the long-term solution to mental and emotional problems and the pain they cause cannot be solved by medication alone.
 Instead of just treating the symptom, psychotherapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what’s best for you, and in some cases a combination of both medication and therapy is the right course of action.

-HOW DOES IT WORK?
 WHAT DO I HAVE TO DO IN SESSIONS?

 Because each person has different issues and life goals, sessions will be different depending on the individual.
 I tailor my approach to your specific needs.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.
 Just say everything and tell the story of your life!

 HOW LONG WILL IT TAKE?